Pritam738/backend-coding-challenge-django/app/README.md

 ```
     docker-compose run app python manage.py test
 ```
-# Scope for imporvement
+# Scope for improvement

-1. use pagination in the search, filter and get all notes api's to increasing handle load.
+1. Use pagination in the search, filter and get all notes api's to increasing handle load.
-2. implement api caching, so for the same api request we dont query the DB again and again; help in load management.
+2. Implement api caching, so for the same api request we dont query the DB again and again; help in load management.